star-hengxing/libuipc/README.md

 On windows, you can use the `CMake-GUI` to configure the project and generate the Visual Studio solution file with only a few clicks.

-Or you can also use the same commands as linux to build the project.
+Or you can also use the same commands as Linux to build the project.
 #### Linux

-On linux, you can use the following commands to build the project.
+On Linux, you can use the following commands to build the project.

 ```shell
 cd libuipc; cd ..; mkdir CMakeBuild; cd CMakeBuild